polkadot-api/polkadot-api-docs/docs/pages/ink.md

 Polkadot-API adds typescript definitions for ink! contracts, as well as utilities to encode and decode messages, contract storage and events.

 The ink client with type support can be found at `polkadot-api/ink`.
 It's chain-agnostic, meaning it doesn't dictate which runtime APIs, storage or transactions are required.
-For a more integrated ink! support for specific chains, a Polkadot-API SDK for ink! contracts is currently in development.
+For a more integrated ink! support for specific chains, see [Ink!
+SDK](/sdks/ink-sdk).

 ## Codegen